 Shoemaking and cobbling were important trades in the 13 colonies.
 Shoemakers usually specialized in certain types of shoes.
 For example, cordwainers were leather workers who made shoes out of leather.
 Cobblers were the people who repaired shoes when they became too worn.

 In the decades leading up to the American Revolution, fashionable women’s shoes became politicized, as colonists the British government discouraged other colonists from buying British goods.
 In 1765, one Philadelphia shoemaker took out an ad aimed at women who wanted “to distinguish themselves by their patriotism and encouragement of American manufactures,” alerting them that he made “all sorts of worsted or wool shoes, of all sizes, as neat and cheap as any imported from England.”

-When European colonists arrived in the Americas, they brought many nonnative animal species with them—including horses.
+When European colonists arrived in the Americas, they brought many non-native animal species with them—including horses.
 Throughout the colonial era, horses were incredibly expensive animals that usually only belonged to wealthy white families.
-Saddle- and harness-making was therefore a fairly profitable trade, since most saddlers sold to rich people who wanted nice things.
+Saddle- and harness-making was, therefore, a fairly profitable trade, since most saddlers sold to rich people who wanted nice things.

 Saddlers made different types of equipment depending on who their customers were and how they rode their horses.
-Hog skin was a good material for hunters because it helped keep riders seated when chasing after an animal (steer hide, on the other hand, became more slick over time and made it easier for riders to slip off).
+Hog skin was a good material for hunters because it helped keep riders seated when chasing after an animal (steer hide, on the other hand, became slicker over time and made it easier for riders to slip off).
 Saddlers also made sidesaddles for women to use while wearing dresses and racing saddles for horse jockeys.